awesome-spectral-indices/spyndex/docs/started.rst

 A `pandas.DataFrame`?
 Sure!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No matter what kind of python object you're working with, it can be used with `spyndex` as long as it supports mathematical overloaded operators!
+No matter what kind of python object you're working with, it can be used with
+:code:`spyndex` as long as it supports mathematical overloaded operators!

 .. code-block:: python